 In 1883, a group of men who wished to preserve their heritage - and this was a heritage of which they wer justifiably proud - organized a chapter of the Ancient Order of Hibernians.
 They endorsed the motto of Friendship, Unity and Christian Charity.
 Monthly meetings were held at the Bristol House on Mill Street in Bristol.

 The original officers of this group were Patrick Fallon, Edward McHugh, Maurice Roche, James Rehill and Jeremy Kelly.
-Others who assisted them were named Boyld, McCarry, Cogle, Dougherty, Waters, McGinley, Dugan and many others whose progency still bear their names in this area.
-One of the orignal members was Michael Dougherty.
+Others who assisted them were named Boyd, McCarry, Cogle, Dougherty, Waters, McGinley, Dugan and many others whose progeny still bear their names in this area.
+One of the original members was Michael Dougherty.
 He was the first secretary of A.O.H.
 Division No. 1.

 Three years after they received their charter, Division #1 made plans for their own clubhouse.
 This was a unified endeavor.
 They chose the site at Corson and Plum Streets in the "Kettle".
 Then, through their own efforts and their own skills, they erected (during their non-working hours) the building which still stands at the above location.
 They moved to this hall in 1892.